gsa-oes/office-of-evaluation-sciences/_projects/1722-increasing-art-adherence.md

 ---
 ## What was the challenge?

 More than 36.7 million people are living with HIV worldwide.
-In Ethiopia, the second largest country in sub-Saharan Africa, HIV prevalence is estimated at 1.5 percent overall and the urban prevalence is 4.2 percent.
-In response to this epidemic, the U.S. Agency for International Development (USAID) and the international community have committed to achieve the goal of “90-90-90” by 2020: 90% of HIV+ individuals take a HIV test, 90% of these individuals initiate ART, and 90% of these individuals demonstrate viral suppression.
+In Ethiopia, the second largest country in sub-Saharan Africa, HIV prevalence is estimated at 0.9 percent overall and 23% among  female sex workers.
+In response to this epidemic, the U.S. Agency for International Development (USAID) and the international community has committed to achieve the goal of “90-90-90” by 2020: 90% of HIV+ individuals take a HIV test, 90% of these individuals initiate ART, and 90% of these individuals demonstrate viral suppression.
 However, pre-study analysis indicated that retention in care and ART adherence in Ethiopia was below global health community’s target, at approximately 80%.

 ## What was the program change?